 The Sephora Collection Microsmooth Multi-Tasking Baked Face Palette contains all beautiful colors, but the matte blush and bronzer are a little too matte and dry looking for me since moving to a different climate.
 That’s the main reason I don’t use it anymore.

 The MAC Effervescence Extra Dimension Face Compact has baked gelee powders with shimmer or sheen, so my only excuse for not using it as soon as it was back in my possession is that I was in the midst of my Project Pan.
 It has only been a week since I started using it again.
+The Sephora and MAC palettes have the highest chance of being favorites again because every shade in them work on me and have the kinds of tones I like.

 Although I don’t consider the Hindash matte powder products to be more amazing than many of my matte blushes and bronzers, the brand makes my favorite and most used contour that’s within the Beautopsy palette.
 Plus, it’s really the tones and convenience of the powders being so multi-functional that causes me to continually reach for Beautopsy, especially when traveling.
 However, I haven’t stopped wanting to swap around Beautopsy and Monochromance shades to turn it into a perfect palette.
 Even if I did so, the next thing I would yearn for is to have a powder highlighter in that pan size, because that’s something I’m still missing to consider it a true face palette in my mind.
 So, this is why I haven’t bothered to depot and rearrange them yet.

+My custom magnetic palette filled with face products also gets used a fair amount, specifically because my number one bronzer is in there.
+If I added my Prada highlighter and a MAC blush, I might seriously use that multiple times a week!
+But this highlights my realization about face palettes: Every powder in there has to be a perfectly suiting tone for me, plus in a formula that is an absolute favorite.
 So, I will have to either make my own custom face palette out of products from various brands in order to have one that I’ll use a ton, or I’ll have to commit to only buying new face palettes matching very high criteria in order for them to feel worth it.

+I have come to this realization, but two things are in the forefront of my mind.
+The first is that in the midst of working on the initial draft of this post, I technically already bought another face palette (the YSL All Hours Couture Face Palette), but it’s more of a blush/highlighter palette for me.
+So, it technically doesn’t count?
 The second is that I am absolutely going to buy the Hourglass Ambient Light Fox Palette when it launches for the holidays.
 I have already established that this isn’t a holy grail formula, yet I am so hellbent on creating (through depotting) my ultimate Hourglass palette to somehow make it feel like I have finally reached perfection, which would finally make them all worth buying in my mind.
 In reality, I should quit while I’m behind, but this is a guilty pleasure of mine.
 I guess I can continue to make an exception for Hourglass.

 Those are all my thoughts on face palettes, plus the Nars review.
 I hope it has been helpful!